 What Makes Bad Nephrology Documentation?

-Here are some of the most common issues that derail documentation in nephrology.
+Here are some of the most common issues that derail documentation in nephrology:

-Missing Lab Trends | Failure to document changes in key values (creatinine, electrolytes, etc.) over time. |
+- Missing lab trends: Failure to document changes in key values such as creatinine, electrolytes, and other renal indicators over time.

-Incomplete Dialysis Details | Missing information about access, dry weight, medications, or complications. |
+- Incomplete dialysis details: Missing information about vascular access, dry weight, medications, or complications during dialysis sessions.

-Poor Problem Prioritization | Not clearly identifying the most urgent renal issues requiring attention. |
+- Poor problem prioritization: Not clearly identifying the most urgent kidney-related issues that require immediate attention.

-Incomplete Comorbidities | Missing documentation of relevant conditions affecting kidney function. |
+- Incomplete comorbidities: Missing documentation of related conditions that may affect kidney function.

 Ways To Improve Nephrology Notes